 - Equipment you use and its estimated value

 - Products you sell or provide to your clients

 - Extent of travel required

-- Claims history (at least the past 3 years)
+- Claims history (at least the past three years)

 - Business leases, if applicable

 Most professional photographers can cover their greatest risk exposures by purchasing general liability, professional liability, and equipment insurance.
-Look for a business owners policy that can combine these three coverages into one high value, low-cost policy.
-Make sure that your insurance company enables you to have access to your certificate of insurance whenever you need it, even if you’re on the go or at a job site.
+Insurers typically offer a business owner’s policy that combines these three coverages into one high-value, low-cost policy.